Political positions of Rand Paul

-Rand Paul is a member of the Republican Party, a U.S. Senator representing the state of Kentucky, and a former candidate for President of the United States.
-He received a score of 100% from the American Conservative Union in 2012, and his voting record was rated 26% liberal in 2011 by National Journal.
+Rand Paul is a member of the Republican Party, a U.S. Senator representing the state of Kentucky since 2011, and a former candidate for president of the United States.
+His voting record was rated 26% liberal in 2011 by National Journal.

 Paul identifies as both a "constitutional conservative" and a "libertarian conservative."

 Domestic policy

 Economic and fiscal policy

-Paul is a libertarian conservative on economic issues, and believes the federal government should be limited, taxes should be low, spending and foreign aid should be cut, and the United States federal budget should be balanced.
+Paul is a libertarian conservative on economic issues, and believes the federal government should be limited, taxes should be low, spending and foreign aid should be cut, and the U.S. federal budget should be balanced.
 Paul has sought to reduce the funds lent by the Export-Import Bank of the United States to countries that hold U.S. debt.
 He compared the practice to corporate welfare and stated that it was wrong that we "borrow billions of dollars from China, India, and Saudi Arabia then we loan it back to them again."

 Budget

-For his 2016 presidential campaign he stated, "As President of the United States, I will work to balance our budget and only spend what comes in.
+For his 2016 presidential campaign, he stated, "As president of the United States, I will work to balance our budget and only spend what comes in.
 We must cut spending in all areas, particularly areas that are better run by state and local governments."
 Paul supports cutting government federal spending, a balanced budget amendment, and lowering taxes.
 He has criticized both Republicans and Democrats on deficit spending.
 Paul has been a longtime opponent of the Emergency Economic Stabilization Act of 2008.

 Federal Reserve

 For his presidential campaign, he stated that he wanted to audit the Federal Reserve.
 Paul opposes the Federal Reserve Act of 1913 and the Federal Reserve's control of the money supply and interest rates, has advocated allowing the free market to regulate interest rates, and supports Congress' constitutional role in controlling the money supply.
-Paul endorses the Federal Reserve Transparency Act, a bill originally introduced by his father as HR 1207 and reintroduced in the 114th US Congress as S 264 (by Sen. Paul), and as HR 24 (by Rep. Thomas Massie), mandating an audit of the Federal Reserve.
+Paul endorses the Federal Reserve Transparency Act, a bill originally introduced by his father as HR 1207 and reintroduced in the 114th U.S. Congress as S 264 (by Senator Paul), and as HR 24 (by Rep. Thomas Massie), mandating an audit of the Federal Reserve.
 Paul has also expressed support for abolition of the Federal Reserve.